-The Academy reserves to itself the right to investigate allegations of bullying, harassment, intimidation, and threats that occur in social media venues and which disrupt the learning environment of the school.
-Not everything said or done by students online is the school's business, but actions and words directed against fellow students, parents, or school staff will be considered as such.
+The Academy reserves to itself the right to investigate allegations of bullying, harassment, intimidation, and threats that occur on social media venues and are directed at or which disrupt the learning environment of the school.
+Not everything said or done by students online is the school's business, but actions and words directed against fellow students, parents/guardians, or school employees will be considered as such.
 The school will also notify law enforcement when credible threats of violence are detected.
 The Official Social Media Accounts Policy can be found in the Academies Standard School Policies Guide, linked here.